frontenddogma/web-development-glossary/manuscript/f.md

 : A standard network protocol used for the transfer of computer files between a client and server on a computer network.
 FTP is built on a client-server model architecture using separate control and data connections between the client and the server.
 FTP users may authenticate themselves with a clear-text sign-in protocol, normally in the form of a username and password, but can connect anonymously if the server is configured to allow it.
 FTP was not designed to be a secure protocol, and has many security weaknesses.&nbsp;[†](#w-ftp)

 File-locking
 : A mechanism that restricts access to a computer file by allowing only one user or process to access it in a specific time.
-Systems implement locking to prevent the classic interceding update scenario, which is a typical example of race condition, by enforcing the serialization of update processes to any given file.&nbsp;[†](#w-file-locking)
+Systems implement locking to prevent the classic interceding update scenario, which is a typical example of a race condition, by enforcing the serialization of update processes to any given file.&nbsp;[†](#w-file-locking)

 Fingerprinting
 : In computing in general, a procedure that maps an arbitrarily large data item (such as a computer file) to a much shorter bit string, its fingerprint, that uniquely identifies the original data for all practical purposes just as human fingerprints uniquely identify people.
 This fingerprint may be used for data de-duplication purposes.
 This kind of fingerprinting is also referred to as file fingerprinting, data fingerprinting, or structured data fingerprinting.&nbsp;[†](#w-fingerprint)